This project is a revolutionary approach across Victoria that could see a potential Commonwealth Games held across several regional cities.

 Ultimately, this bid won’t get off the ground without significant support across all levels of government and the private sector.

-The key outcome for the Taskforce is to secure state government funds for a full feasibility study into viability of a Greater Victoria Commonwealth Games in 2030.
+The key outcome for the Taskforce is to secure state government funds for a full feasibility study into viability of a Greater Victoria Commonwealth Games.